p-martinho/Enumeration/README.md

 }
 ```

-We can also use inheritance to add specific behaviour or properties for each enumeration member in an Enumeration class.
+We can also use inheritance to add specific behavior or properties for each enumeration member in an Enumeration class.
 Check this [example](./samples/Enumeration.Sample/Enumerations/CommunicationTypeWithBehaviour.cs), where the communication type has subclasses with a specific implementation of `ParseMessage()` and `IsPhoneNumberRequired`:

 ```c#